hootsuite/microservice-graph-explorer/README.md

 When a user opens a browser to view the MGE app, a new websocket connection is opened which connects to the backend MGE app.
 This connection is used to push front end app state and receive events from the backend status poller.
-As a user navigates around the app, the front end sends application state to the backend so that the backend can poll the correct services and report back with health.
+As a user navigates around the app, the front end sends application state to the backend so that the backend can poll the correct services via the [Health Checks API](https://github.com/hootsuite/health-checks-api) and report back with its health status and its dependencies.
 This allows the UI to synchronize state between all users.

 # Docker Hub